pyeventsourcing/eventsourcing/docs/topics/projections.rst

     assert user1.id in original.repository
     assert user1.id not in index.repository

-Todo: Projection into a timeline view.
+Todo: Projection into a timeline view?

+Todo: Projection into snapshots (policy determines when to snapshot)?

-Todo: Projection for data analytics.
+Todo: Projection for data analytics?

-Todo: Merging notification logs ("consumer groups")?
+Todo: Concurrent processing of notification logs, respecting causal relations.

+Todo: Order reservation payments, system with many processes and many notification logs.

+Todo: Single process with single log.

+Todo: Single process with many logs.

+Todo: Many processes with one log each.

+Todo: Many processes with many logs each (static config).

+Todo: Many processes with many logs each (dynamic config).

+Todo: Single process with state machine semantics (whatever they are)?

 ..
 Todo: Something about pumping events to a message bus, following
 .. the application sequence.